elsudano/Automated-Deploy-Server/README.md

 git clone https://github.com/elsudano/Automated-Deploy-Server.git
 echo "password" > ansible/vault/credentials.txt
 export EDITOR="nano"
+make 01_prerequisites
-make bootstrap
+make 02_bootstrap
 ```

 Keep in mind that the `EDITOR` variable is setting only in session, for the setting be permanent is necessary put in your `~/.bashrc` the next line: `export EDITOR="nano"`

 # How to use:

-For normal use, I have created a Makefile with some commands to help us, among them are the following:

-* `make` This command show in screen the usage help.
+For normal use, I have created a Makefile with some commands to help us, with `make` show in screen the usage help.
-* `make bootstrap` This command prepare the environment for working.
-* `make upload MESSAGE="whatever"` This command run encrypt vault files, git add, git commit with MESSAGE and push changes to repository.
-* `make download` This command run git pull and decrypt vault files.
-* `make encrypt` This command encrypt the vault files for uploading to repository
-* `make decrypt` This command decrypt the vault files for modify them
-* `make ansible-check` This command check if deploy is correct in the servers.
-* `make ansible-run` This command run deploy on servers.
-* `make clean` ¡¡WARNING!!
-This command delete all files of roles and remove unzip, ansible, terraform and fabric.

 # Terraform

-For create the infrastructure of my server I'm using Terraform because is possible make test in VirtualBOX, AWS or DigitalOcean.
+For create the infrastructure of my server I'm using Terraform because is possible make test in VirtualBOX, AWS, DigitalOcean and OVH.

 #### 1. Pre-Requisites

+For create the necessary infrastructure is needed install Terraform in your system, for that run `make 01 prerequisites` in the root path of the project

 # Ansible

+With this program we installing and setting our remote server

 #### 1. Pre-Requisites